 Cornell is a learning community that seeks to serve society by educating the leaders of tomorrow and extending the frontiers of knowledge.
-CAC staff engage in the education of Cornellians, the national research community, and industry professionals.
+CAC staff engage in the education of Cornellians, the national research community, and industry.

 Engaging Students in Emerging Technologies

-Undergraduate and graduate students employed by the Cornell Center for Advanced Computing learn about emerging technologies and apply them in challenging research projects.
+Undergraduate and graduate students employed by our Center learn about emerging technologies and apply them in challenging research projects.

 Collaborating with Cornell Faculty